hgamal/midiclock/README.md

 ### Config

-It allows to configure some behavior of the Midiclock Device, such as:
+It allows configuring some behavior of the Midiclock Device, such as:

-- set which MIDI channel is used in order to capture the TAP tempo
+- the MIDI channel used to capture the TAP tempo
-- set which MIDI Control is used in order to be used as TAP tempo control
+- the MIDI Control used to perform TAP tempo control
 - the behavior of the Switch 1
 - the behavior of the Switch 2